Basu-git/mini_games-python-/README.md

 🕹️ Features fun games, smart utilities, and interactive mini projects

-💻 100% built with pure Python — no heavy frameworks
+💻 100% built with pure Python — no heavy frameworks.

 🔥 Some Project Ideas Inside